ArtemKuznetzov/Sudoku/README.md

 # Sudoku
-This is my project on js
+This is my js project that I made in JS course